Woman care!!

 2013 - 2016 Senior Consultant OBG at Apollo Cradle Hospital, Jayanagar

-2016 - present Senior Consultant OBG at Cloudnine Hospital, Jayanagar
+2016 - December 2024 - Senior Consultant OBG at Cloudnine Hospital, Jayanagar

 Bangalore Society of Obstetrics & Gynaecology (BSOG) Federation of Obstetric and Gynaecological Societies of India (FOGSI)